yparitcher/kindle-seforim/Readme.md

 kindle-seforim is a collection of seforim in kindle ebook format, based on [toratemetfreeware](http://www.toratemetfreeware.com).

-This is a work in progress so there will be updates and changes coming. currently only shnaim mikra was converted
+This is a work in progress so there will be updates and changes coming.

+Currently only shnaim mikra was converted.

 ## Ebooks
 To download just the finished ebooks look in the output folder.